Byron/gitoxide/DEVELOPMENT.md

 Note that it should be possible to obtain the current configuration for modification by the user for selective overrides, either by calling methods or by obtaining a data structure that can be set as a whole using a `get -> modify -> set` cycle.

+Note that without any of that, one should document that with `config_snapshot_mut()` any of the relevant configuration can be changed in memory before invoking a method in order to affect it.

 Parameters which are not available in git or specific to `gitoxide` or the needs of the caller can be passed as parameters or via
 `Options` or `Context` structures as needed.